I landed in Taiwan not really knowing what to expect. Taiwan was on my list for years. Even when I lived in China I never got the chance to visit it.

 First stop: Taipei

 Taipei surprised me.
-It’s really busy but not in a stressful way.
-There’s a relaxing energy to it, especially in the way scooters pour through the streets like a flood.
-I found a spot where they all converge into a kind of scooter waterfall it’s weirdly beautiful!
+There are so many things to do, and although it’s really busy, it’s not in a stressful way.
+There’s a relaxing energy to it, especially in the way scooters flow through the streets like a flood.
+I found a spot where they all come together into a kind of scooter waterfall, it’s weirdly beautiful!

 At night, I checked out some night markets.
 It’s not the flashy, touristy kind it felt local.
-Grills were going and people were chatting.
+The grills were going, and people were chatting.
 Folks were super open and friendly.

 Chiang Kai-shek

 I also stopped by the Chiang Kai-shek Memorial Hall.
 This was such an impressive sight!
 I didn’t expect the square to be so vast and the structures to be so big.
 It’s a place that really makes you pause.
-Whether you know much about Taiwan’s history or not, standing there kind of makes you feel like you’re in the center of something important.
+Whether you know much about Taiwan’s history or not, standing there makes you feel as though you’re in the center of something important.

 Escaping the city to Yangmingshan Park